The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem: Introduction

-In Section~\ref{sec:lower-bound} we will prove Theorem~\ref{thm:k-Opt}, i.e.\ the lower bound for the $k$-Opt heuristic.
-For this we will modify a construction of instances given in~\cite{CKT1999} for the 2-Opt heuristic to the $k$-Opt heuristic and to arbitrary $p$-norms.
 All but one step in our proof of Theorem~\ref{thm:main} work in arbitrary dimensions.
-In Section~\ref{sec:higherDimension} we will provide a 3-dimensional example showing that our current proof does not allow to extend Thereom~\ref{thm:k-Opt} to higher dimensions.
-Finally, in Section~\ref{sec:LpNorms} we discuss the extension of Theorem~\ref{thm:k-Opt} to arbitrary $p$-norms and state the most general result of our paper in Theorem~\ref{thm:LpNormResult}.
+In Section~\ref{sec:higherDimension} we will provide a 3-dimensional example showing that our current proof of Theorem~\ref{thm:main} does not allow to extend Theorem~\ref{thm:main} to higher dimensions.
+Finally, in Section~\ref{sec:LpNorms} we discuss the extension of Theorem~\ref{thm:combinedresult} to arbitrary $p$-norms (with $1\le p < \infty$) and state the most general result of our paper in Theorem~\ref{thm:LpNormResult}.